emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 #### Task List

-The process will index data back into Elasticsearch.
+The process will index data back into the Data Node.
 Depend on archive size the process can take long time.
 On the `Task List` you can follow the status of the recovery process.
 Also you can view result and delete tasks.

 ![](/media/media/04_archive_restore-task-list.png)